Chippenham (constituency)

 Chippenham is a constituency represented in the House of Commons of the Parliament of the United Kingdom since 2024 by Sarah Gibson, a Liberal Democrat.
 The 2024 constituency includes the Wiltshire towns of Calne, Chippenham, Corsham and Royal Wootton Bassett.

 In May 2023, the incumbent Chippenham MP, Michelle Donelan, announced she would be standing for the new Melksham and Devizes constituency.
 In July 2023, the local Conservative Association announced that their candidate for the new Chippenham constituency would be a local unitary councillor, Nic Puntis.

+Constituency profile

+The Chippenham constituency is located in Wiltshire and is mostly rural.
+Its largest town is Chippenham with a population of around 37,000.
+Other settlements include the towns of Corsham, Calne and Royal Wootton Bassett and the village and military base of Lyneham.
+Chippenham is a historic market town and the area houses many workers who commute to nearby Swindon, Bath and Bristol.
+Most of the constituency is affluent, particularly Chippenham's Pewsham ward which is one of the 10% least-deprived areas in England.

+Compared to national averages, residents of the constituency have high incomes and average levels of education and professional employment.
+White people made up 94% of the population in 2021.
+At the local county council, most of the constituency is represented by Liberal Democrats, although Reform UK councillors were elected in Calne and Conservatives were elected in some rural areas at the 2025 Wiltshire Council election.
+An estimated 51% of voters in the constituency supported leaving the European Union in the 2016 referendum, similar to the nationwide figure.

 History

 A parliamentary borough of Chippenham was enfranchised in 1295.
 It sent two burgesses to Parliament until 1868 and one thereafter until the borough constituency was abolished in 1885.
 There was a county division constituency named after the town of Chippenham from 1885 to 1983, when the name of that constituency was changed to North Wiltshire.

 Following the 2003–2005 review into parliamentary representation in Wiltshire, the Boundary Commission created a new county constituency, reviving the name of Chippenham, effective from the 2010 general election.
 It was formed from parts of the previously existing Devizes, North Wiltshire and Westbury constituencies.
 Further boundary changes came into effect at the 2024 general election.